 The title of Mary, Mother of the Church is not new – there is evidence that is has been used as early as the 4th Century by Saint Ambrose.
 Also it is an official title given by Pope Paul VI during Vatican II.
-However, Pope Francis declared that starting this year the Monday after Pentecost the Universal Church will celebrate this feast.
+However, Pope Francis declared that starting the year 2018, the Monday after Pentecost the Universal Church will celebrate this feast.
 This means prayers and the readings for the mass on that day can be specifically chosen to fit this occasion.
 Because the successor of Peter thinks this is important to celebrate, we ought to understand why.

 Nurturing the Early Church

 There are two reasons why Mary is given the title Mother of the Church even if she did not give birth to the Church.
 The first reason is that she nurtured the Church in its infancy.

 It is undisputed that Mary is the mother of Jesus.
 However as Christ hung on the cross, he gave his mother to the Church through the person of St. John.
 It is the chosen Gospel for this feast that quotes Christ saying: “Woman, behold your son; son behold your mother.”(John 19:25-31, Redemptoris Mater #47) The two of them did not think this was some figure of speech for Mary went home with John that very day.